KataTam/DiagTestCluster/README.md

 TN = number of true-negative observations
 Test_type (optional) = indicator variable if multiple index tests are considered (eg, 0 = test A, 1 = test B)

-## Data generated from input:
-j = number of available observations per cluster
-D = number of diseased observations
-N = number of nondiseased observations
-Test = index test result (e.g., Genders (2012): CT angiography: 1 if positive, 0 if negative)
-Inv_test = inverse result of test for specificity calculations
-Disease = presence of disease according to reference test (conventional angiography: 1 if positive, 0 if negative)
 ____________________________

 ## Results generated from input: